swiftlang/swift/docs/StringDesign.rst

 __ http://www.unicode.org/reports/tr29/#Default_Grapheme_Cluster_Table

-This segmentation offers naïve users of English, Chinese, French, and probably a few other languages what we think of as the “expected results.”
+This segmentation offers naïve users of English, Chinese, French, and probably a few other languages what we think of as the "expected results."
 However, not every script_ can be segmented uniformly for all purposes.
 For example, searching and collation require different segmentations in order to handle Indic scripts correctly.
 To that end, strings support properties for more-specific segmentations: